vuestorefront/vue-storefront/packages/core/docs/commercetools/configuration.md

 ### `acceptLanguage`

-An array of possible locales Commercetools will use.
+An array of possible locales commercetools will use.
 You can read more about Commercetools internationalization configuration [here](https://docs.commercetools.com/api/projects/orders-import#language-filtering)

 ```js
 acceptLanguage: ['en-gb', 'en-us']